SOC 2 Compliance Requirements: End‑to‑End Guide

 • Set formal data retention timelines based on business and legal needs.

-• Implement secure deletion practices—use software-based wipes or certified hardware destruction.
+• Implement secure deletion practices that use software-based wipes or certified hardware destruction.

 • Keep logs of all data disposal actions.